 3-4 year olds

-Does your preschooler love to explore, ask all types of questions, and get excited when discovering something new?
-Then Science Explorers classes are for you.
-Each session features a different science theme and includes activities that spark excitement and ignite curiosity.
-Our professional museum educators provide distinctive investigations of science and the outdoors.
-Preschoolers will utilize their natural skills of curiosity, observation and discovery.
-We keep our program group size small to provide an up-close & personal experience.
-Your child is sure to get excited as we play with slime, encounter animals, and explore our surroundings using all five senses!
+Preschoolers are natural scientists, utilizing their natural skills of inquiry, observation and discovery to explore and understand the world.
+Each session features a different scientific theme and includes activities that spark excitement and ignite curiosity.
+Our professional educators provide distinctive investigations of science and the outdoors.
+We keep our program group size small to provide an up-close and personal experience.
+Your child is sure to get excited as we play with slime, encounter animals and explore our surroundings using all five senses!

 3-4 year old participants must be potty-trained and able to use the bathroom independently.
-Drop off will be at CuriOdyssey by between 8:30-9:00am.
+Drop off will be at CuriOdyssey between 8:30 and 9:00am.
 Pick-up will be at noon.
 Sessions run one day a week (Fridays) for 5 weeks.

-Does your child enjoy exploring, creating, and building?
+Does your child enjoy exploring, creating and discovering?
 CuriOdyssey’s Weekend Workshops are the perfect place for them!
 Weekend Workshops take a deeper look at some of the phenomena that occur all around us everyday.
-Water, wind, and wildlife are just a few of the science concepts explored during weekend workshops.
-Museum educators support the curiosity of the kids by helping them discover the answers to their own questions.
-Register now for this up close and personal science experience designed to provide kids the tools to deeply understand the changing world.
+Water, wind and wildlife are just a few of the areas explored within the world of science during weekend workshops.
+CuriOdyssey educators support curiosity by helping children discover the answers to their own questions.
+Register now for this up-close and personal science experience designed to provide kids with the tools to deeply understand the changing world.

-Workshops take place on the 2nd Saturday of the month October through May.
+Workshops take place on Saturdays October through May.

 Parents: All workshops take place at CuriOdyssey.
-Parents are welcome to join their children in workshops or can drop them off at the beginning of the workshop and pick them up at 12:00noon.
+Parents are welcome to support their children as a partner in workshops or can drop off and pick them up at the end of the workshop.
 Workshop content is designed for the recommended ages.
 A parent/guardian may be required to be with participants younger than the recommended age.
 All workshops require pre-registration.